Top Menu

 Eurail Travel

-My route through all Europe with the Eurail Global Pass.
+My route through all of Europe with the Eurail Global Pass.

-So, this is how my perfect European train would look like:
+So, this is what my perfect European train would look like:

 • It would have BIG panoramic windows like some of the Swiss SBB trains to let you appreciate the beautiful landscape, which in their case, includes the Alps!